CephalofairGames/merc-packs-faq/index.md

 - 2025-12-26 - Hail's 'Fading Presence' interaction with end of turn looting
 - 2026-01-12 - Front vs Back of solo items added.
 Seems to have confused everyone.
 - 2026-01-20 - Enchanter perk further clarification, AI policy
+- 2026-01-28 - Clarification on modifier definitions for Cassandra; Satha granting loot to unconventional targets

 <script>